HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       ORDER BY 3 DESC; -
 - BIKES sector was dominant, I just want to understand more about the Top 2 Bestseller Sub-category (Helmets and Fenders)

--- 3. What kinds of sub-categories did male or female feel interested in?
+-- 3. WHAT KINDS OF SUB-CATEGORIES DID MALE OR FEMALE FEEL INTERESTED IN?
--- Genders (BIKE CATEGORY)
+-- GENDERS (BIKE CATEGORY)
   WITH Gender_Prod_ETC AS (
             SELECT Customer_Gender,
                    Product_Category,